 This is not an IF it’s a MUST.
-Reward your clients with a loyalty program not only for themselves but for their friends.
-All successful hotel brands big or small have some kind of comprehensive membership program.
-Idea for a hassle-free one: make sure you get your customers emails before they leave and send them regularly discounts that can be shared with their friends.
-The more friends come, the more discount you give.
+Reward your clients with a loyalty program not only for themselves but for their friends too.
+All successful hotel brands, big or small, have some kind of comprehensive membership program.
+Idea for a hassle-free one: stay in touch with your guests even after they’ve checked out and get their permission to send them discounts by e-mail for their friends and family.
+The more friends come, the more discounts you give.

 2. User-Generated Content

 UGC, User-Generated Content, has been growing in popularity over the last few years but in 2016 it’s about a must on any hotel website.
 Use for example an instragram feed of the photos your guests posts of your properties – and not just in the homepage but on the property pages too.
 Is no-one posting pics on instagram? as an incentive you could ask your guests to take photos and tag you for 10% off their next stay 🙂